CanIPhish/spf-bypass/README.md

     .

 What we're abusing here is a weakness in the way emails are delivered, authenticated and presented to a users screen.
-If we break down each component of the above mail delivery we can see how the SPF-bypass abuses a domain misalignment between the 'SMTP MailFrom' and 'Mail Header From':
+If we break down each component of the above mail delivery we can see how the SPF-bypass abuses a domain misalignment between the Mail Envelope 'SMTP.MailFrom' and Mail Header 'From':

     telnet target.mailserver.com 25
     helo attackerdomain.com <--- If the SMTP.MailFrom is empty (row below), SPF authentication instead relies on the SMTP.helo mail from: attacker@attackerdomain.com <-- This is where SPF checks are typically performed.
-If we mis-align this to the 'Mail Header From' we can trick the recipient rcpt to: target@target.com.au
+If we mis-align this to the Mail Header 'From' we can trick the recipient rcpt to: target@target.com.au
     data <--- Everything from here down is presented to the user in the traditional email format.
-Everything above is hidden from the user as SMTP headers
+Everything above is hidden from the user as the Mail Envelope
     from: "Sender, Legitimate" <Legitimate_Sender@spoofed.com> <--- This is where SPF-bypass occurs - DMARC protects against this by performing an alignment check betwen both 'From' values
     to: target@target.com.au
     subject: Presentation - Email Demo